City History set in Stone

 21 June 2021

-The Romans, however, founded the Colonia Augusta Raurica around 44 BC as a defence against the Germanic tribes on the other side of the Rhine.
+The Romans founded the Colonia Augusta Raurica around 44 BC as a defence against the Germanic tribes on the other side of the Rhine.

-They attest to the history of those buildings, their owners, burghers or other stories.
-Many of them are all that remains of buildings that have since disappeared.
+They attest to those buildings’ history, owners, burghers or other stories.
+Many of them are the remains of buildings that have since disappeared.

 (Source and further information: www.hmb.ch).